rwilliaise/schmucks/README.md

             - [ ] Ages should have a little text blurb with a hint what it is
             - [ ] If the player has all ages it should show a "new age coming soon"
             - [ ] Ages should automatically find the first element that is part of an age, and get the x and hide that.
-        - [ ] Subtabs (hunter, gatherer, general)
-            - [ ] Subtabs should be on the bottom, and show a specialization icon from the registry
-            - [ ] Decide if the root node of the tree should be hidden (the actual tab node)
-- [ ] Add specialization points
-    - [ ] Create specialization points per root
-    - [ ] Create advancements that give specialization points
-        - [ ] Use the advancement awards system to award points
-    - [ ] Also award points when a schmuck does a given task
-        - [ ] Kill a mob - 2 points
-        - [ ] Mine an ore/log - 1 point
-        - [ ] Smelt ore/food - 3 points
-        - [ ] Harvest crop - 1 points
-        - [ ] Brainstorm more

 - [ ] ~~Have Schmucks throw TNT~~
     - [ ] ~~Maybe a specific depletable TNT bomb~~
         - [ ] ~~Create depletion of resources for Schmucks~~